Vyral/sean-zanganeh-blog/_posts/2024-10-18-san-diego-real-estate-trends-you-need-to-know-about.md

 The San Diego real estate market is constantly evolving, and it’s more important than ever to stay updated on the latest trends.
 Whether you’re buying, selling, or just curious about the market, here’s what’s hot and what’s not in San Diego real estate today:

 **Hot: remodeled homes.** Buyers are gravitating toward homes that have been remodeled.
-With rising labor and material costs, we're seeing that people would rather overpay for a renovated house than buy one at a slight discount.
+With rising labor and material costs, we’re seeing that people would rather overpay for a renovated house than buy one at a slight discount.

 **Hot: pricing trends.** Homes priced under $2 million are in high demand, while those in the $2 to $4.5 million range are experiencing some cooling.
 Buyers at the higher end are becoming more selective, preferring homes that are pristine and move-in ready.
 To stand out, higher-priced homes must be spotless and turnkey.